Farlavendi/Django_School_Journal/README.md

 # This is my pet project, a prototype of school journal app.
+*only foundation for a project, all the main functionality is being written in FastAPI project below and will be implemented here in Django later.
 *This is its Django based version, you can find FastApi based one [here](https://github.com/DenisBichuk/FastAPI_School_Journal)*

 ---